Low Rank Approximation at Sublinear Cost: Randomized pre-processing of lower rank matrices

 (i) $GM$ is a left factor-Gaussian matrix of expected rank $r$ such that

 (ii) $MH$ is a right factor-Gaussian matrix of expected rank $r$ such that

-(iii) $GMH$ is a two-sided factor-Gaussian matrix of expected rank $r$ such that \end{theorem} \begin{remark} Based on this theorem we can readily extend our results on $LRA$ of perturbed factor-Gaussian matrices to all matrices that admit $LRA$ and are pre-processed with Gaussian multipliers.
-We cannot perform such pre-processing at sublinear cost, but empirically pre-processing at sublinear cost with various sparse orthogonal multipliers works as efficiently \cite{PLSZ16}, \cite{PLSZ17}. \end{remark}
+(iii) $GMH$ is a two-sided factor-Gaussian matrix of expected rank $r$ such that \end{theorem} \begin{remark} Based on this theorem we can readily extend our results on $LRA$ of perturbed factor-Gaussian matrices to all matrices that admit $LRA$ and are pre-processed with Gaussian sketch matrices.
+We cannot perform such pre-processing at sublinear cost, but empirically pre-processing at sublinear cost with various Ultrasparse sketch matrices having orthonormal columns tends to work as efficiently \cite{PLSZ16, PLSZ17}. \end{remark}